 Make your dogs used to the moving supplies

 Cardboard boxes, bubble wrap, and duct tape are not scary items.
 They are very common and harmless moving supplies everyone needs.
 This does not mean your dog won’t be absolutely terrified of them.
 New and strange items usually tend to make dogs scared and nervous.
-That is until they approach them and give them a little sniff.
-Before you start packing and sorting your items, place a couple of boxes and tape in the room, so your dog can examine them.
-Be in the room with him, so he doesn’t feel like he has to face this alien threat alone.
+That is, until they approach them and give them a little sniff.
+Therefore, introducing your dogs to moving supplies early can ease their stress during a move.

 The more you stick to the everyday routine you have with your dog, the better.
 During the move, do not change anything in terms of playtime, meals, and walks.
 For example, if you usually spend 20 minutes a day playing catch with your friend before dinner, don’t skip it just because of packing.
-Keep the walk times consistent and manage your time schedule.
+Keep the walk times consistent and manage your time schedule with your Chicago area movers accordingly.
 Sticking to the routine they are used to will help them keep calm and view the move with curiosity instead of fear.

 Maintain your own routine as much as possible

 When you are in the middle of the moving chaos, time has a tendency to slip away from us.
 People who usually go to bed at ten in the evening can usually find themselves packing boxes Chicago until two in the morning.
 Sometimes you will have lunch at 5 in the afternoon because the day went by so fast.
 And make no mistake; your dog will notice this.
 Even though this isn’t that big of a problem for you, your dog will certainly be confused.
 They track your activity, and it helps them know what to expect and build trust.
 Because of this, maintaining your routine during a move is more important than ever.